 UPDATE: A Research Guide to the Legal System of the Peoples’ Republic of Bangladesh

-A thoroughly revised article by Md.
+Update by Md.
 Ershadul Karim

 Table of Contents

 Bangladesh is officially known as the Peoples’ Republic of Bangladesh [Article 1, the Constitution of the People’s Republic of Bangladesh, 1972], became independent on March 26, 1971 under the name Bangladesh, meaning the country of Bengali nation.
 Bangladesh seceded from Pakistan on December 16, 1971, when Pakistani troops in East Pakistan surrendered to a joint command of Bangladesh and India.
 It is a common law country and second largest Islamic state with 151 million of people.
-The country has now become a model for the world with its number of achievements nationally and internationally.
+The country is now recognized as a model for the world with its number of achievements nationally and internationally.

 Bangladesh lies in the northeastern part of the Indian subcontinent – which is located in southern Asia; it was created out of the former Pakistani province of East Pakistan.
 The country consists mainly of the deltaic plains of the Ganges and Brahamaputra rivers and a portion of the hill country bordering Myanmar and northeastern India, except for a short frontier with Myanmar in the southeast and a coastline along the Bay of Bengal in the south.
 Bangladesh has an area of 55, 598 square miles (143, 998 sq. km).
 It is one of the most densely populated areas in the world.
 Dhaka is the national capital and the largest city.